iondodon/fireshot/README.md

 ## Usage

-Run `fireshot --gelp` to see usage examples.
+Run `fireshot --help` to see usage examples.